DorianFornali/TGDsur2/README.md

 ## Pre-requisites

-You need a JVM installed with java 20 or higher
+You need a JVM installed with java 20 or higher. <br>
 You can find JDKs here: https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html

 ## How to install